tangthinker/DFES/Readme.md

 We can see that the whole system contains four main objects:

 1. Different programing language Client which can send requests to Mate-Server.
 2. Mate-Server cluster contains many Mate-Nodes.
+There will hava a Leader node in the Cluster.
 3. Data-Server cluster contains many Data-Nodes.
 4. All Mate-Server and all Data-Server will register on Registry.